Historical Society special events (see our Calendar)

 and a Memoir of the Pawtuckett Indians.
 PDF Download not

-by Wilson Waters, 1917, 1019 pages Available from Google Books as an E-Book for reading on-line or as a PDF Download.
+(1019 pages) Available from Google Books on-line as an E-Book for reading or as a PDF Download.